-StormGroup Chasers has had an impressive track record in the past five years, with 40 tornadoes witnessed, including some major EF5 tornadoes.
+StormGroup Chasers has had an impressive track record in the past six years, with over 50 tornadoes witnessed, including some major EF5 tornadoes.
 We have been on most of the major outbreaks - including Joplin, La Crosse, Kingfisher, Ault, Moore, Carney/Shawnee, Hutchinson and El Reno.

-But it's not just about the tornadoes - in 2015, despite the quiet season, we chased severe-warned storms on 31 of the 44 days on the road, saw 8 tornadoes and some other amazing sights, brought home some great photogaphy, and visited some unique and interesting places - was another great season.
+But it's not just about the tornadoes - in 2016 we chased numerous severe-warned storms on 31 of the 42 days on the road, and saw 12 tornadoes, including the Dodge City ourbreak on May 24th.
+On June 14th, we witnessed over 5 hours the full life cycle of a massive supercell, from the initial updraft through to a 56,000ft storm with a tornado ... along with some other amazing storms that season, we brought home some great photogaphy, and visited some unique and interesting places.

 Using only one vehicle, with 4 guests on each tour, this is a very nimble and flexible approach to storm chasing - no one is packed into large vans, and there are no large groups to herd through meals and rest stops.
 We eat in unique local restaurants where possible, usually have picnic lunches with healthy food in parks/scenic areas - and lots of time to target all severe weather, while still maintaining a "human" personal approach to each guest's needs on the long driving days.

 Check out the testimonials page, along with the chase summaries under Find out more about previous years tours to see what a fabulous vacation is on offer.

 Then come join us in 2017 - or maybe convince someone else that they should have this unique experience - don't miss the opportunity to chase with a safe and proven team.